 Mission.
 UNH is the state’s public research university, providing comprehensive, high-quality undergraduate programs and graduate programs of distinction.
 Its primary purpose is learning: faculty working with students in teaching, research, creative expression, and service.
-UNH has a national and international agenda, holds land-grant, sea-grant and space-grant charters, and has a Carnegie “high research activity” classification.
+UNH has a national and international agenda, holds land-grant, sea-grant and space-grant charters, and has a Carnegie “very high research activity” classification.
 The Carnegie Foundation has also identified UNH as a "community engaged" university.
-From its main Durham campus and its college in Manchester, the University serves New Hampshire and the region through continuing education, cooperative extension, cultural outreach, economic development activities, and applied research.
+From its main Durham campus, its college in Manchester, and the school of law in Concord, the University serves New Hampshire and the region through continuing education, cooperative extension, cultural outreach, economic development activities, and applied research.

 Strategic Plan.
 In February 2010, UNH presented "The University of New Hampshire in 2020," our blueprint for the future.
 Hundreds of faculty, staff, students, and community members joined together to create a collective vision of where our University could be in ten years.
 The result is our strategic plan that provides a roadmap for University of New Hampshire to attain its full potential and be positioned among the finest small public universities in the nation.
 The plan builds on firmly established University strengths, ties it to all of its communities, and upholds its commitment to create a model of public higher education that is relevant for citizens of a rapidly changing world.